 If you’ve discovered you’re unlucky enough to live in a hard water area, how in the world are you supposed to do laundry?
 Fear not, because there are many ways to battle this issue with as little effort as possible.

-- Use the right amount of detergent: Once you’ve found the best laundry detergent for hard water, read the instructions carefully.
-Too much or too little detergent could end up being pointless for cleaning your clothes.
+- Use the right amount of detergent: Read the instructions carefully once you’ve found the best laundry detergent for hard water.
+Too much or too little detergent could be pointless for cleaning your clothes.

 - Get a water softener: You can easily add a water softener to your clothes.
 This will help remove the minerals that your hard water brings.

 - Keep your washing machine clean: To prevent mineral build-up, regularly clean your washing machine.
 Every washing machine has different cleaning instructions, so follow yours carefully.

 - Don’t do extra rinses: It’s tempting to rinse your clothes again if they feel stiff or unclean.
 But all that does is put more hard water minerals into the clothes, sending you back to square one!

 - Wash clothes in warm water: Not too hot, and not too cold.
 Wash your clothes at 90 degrees Fahrenheit.
 This will help keep the hard water minerals at bay.

 - Use good detergent: Make sure you use a good detergent for hard water.
 This will be the key to getting clean and soft laundry.